 Muscle relaxers are medications that are commonly prescribed to treat a wide range of muscle-related symptoms, which include everything from spasms to spasticity.
 While all muscle relaxers provide similar advantages, they can work differently.
-Whether you are about to start a new job or want to make sure that you don’t take another medication while the muscle relaxer is still active, you should know how long these medications remain in your body.
+Whether you are about to start a new job or want to make sure about contraindications, you should know how long these medications remain in your body.

 Understanding Muscle Relaxers

 Muscle relaxers are a category of prescription medications designed specifically to alter muscle function.
-Medical professionals prescribe these medications to treat many different symptoms, which extend to musculoskeletal pain, spasticity, and muscle spasms.
-Muscle relaxers can be separated into two distinct types, which include antispasmodics and antispasticity agents.
-Each type of muscle relaxer has its own applications and potential side effects.
+Doctors may recommend these medicines when rest, stretching, or over-the-counter pain relievers are not enough to manage muscle pain or stiffness.
+Muscle relaxers can be separated into two distinct types: antispasmodics and antispasticity agents.

 - Dantrolene